curiouslychase/stomatiq/work/01-up next/content-001-change-impact-framework.md

 ## Outline

 ### Opening Hook
-"You're standing in a river.
-The question isn't whether you'll get wet—it's whether you're in a gentle stream or approaching a waterfall, and whether you're alone or the entire riverbed is shifting beneath everyone."

 Start with the disorientation people feel: some changes affect them directly but feel manageable; others feel systemic but abstract.
 The problem is we treat all change the same way.